opencog/atomspace-bridge/README.md

 seem to offer any size or performance advantage over brute-force primary/foreign keys.

+It does seem to make things more readable, more "natural" in Atomese.
-What it does do is provide a lot more flexibility: you can create and destroy joins at any time.
+It provides more flexibility: you can create and destroy joins at any time.
 You can join some rows but not others.
-All the usual stuff that makes the AtomSpace much more flexible than SQL.
+All the usual stuff that makes the AtomSpace more flexible than SQL.

 For just right now, we punt, and store the naked PRIMARY/FOREIGN KEY values as Atoms in the AtomSpace.
 It feels ugly, but it works.